compiler-dept/event-compiler/docs/index.md

 ## Introduction

-The Event Language was designed to build a bridge between the C level interface of an event generating system like a sensor or an actuators and the need for a high level representation for event based systems.
-It provides the ability to describe the transformation of event informations on a higher level than fiddling with C or C++ code.
+The Event Language was designed to build a bridge between the C level interface of event generating systems like sensors or actuators and the need for a high level representation for event based systems.
+It provides the ability to describe the processing of events on a higher level than fiddling with C or C++ code.

 The Event Language is a compiled language.
-That means that machine code is generated during the process of compilation.
+Therefore machine code is generated during the process of compilation.
 This is achieved by using the LLVM compiler collection, which provides us with a high level interface for generating machine code for nearly all platforms supported by LLVM.
 LLVM is the